The Class of 2007 produced a small volume of Lore & Legends of Chestnut Hill College, and today we added a scanned version to our catalog record.

 on our main page select Databases and then the letter B.

-If you ever cannot find what you need consider changing your search terms or looking in another source, and always ask a librarian.
+looking in another source, and always ask a librarian.
 (MM)